nishantvarma/dotfiles/README.md

 * ide: `linux`

 [The above information can be represented as an outline.]

+Dispatch opening, viewing etc. to file types by having a folder in bin.

+Autogenerate outlines.

+File can be opened via browser, but what about reverse?

+OverlayFS.

 Need to see if everything: window, process etc., can be mapped to an outline.
 For example, `pid` 1 has a window `pid/win/1` and output `pid/out/1/<outline>`.